NilPointer-Software/bdfd-wiki/src/bdscript/isTicket.md

 # $isTicket
-Checks if the current or given channel is a ticket.
+Checks if the current or given channel is a ticket or not.

 > 🧙‍♂️ "true" means the channel is a ticket, "false" means it isn't.